Jean-Rodolphe Perronet

-Jean-Rodolphe Perronet (27 October 1708 – 27 February 1794) was a French architect and structural engineer, known for his many stone arch bridges.
-His best known work is the Pont de la Concorde (1787).
+Jean-Rodolphe Perronet (8 October 1708 – 27 February 1794) was a French architect and structural engineer known for his many stone arch bridges.
+His best-known work is the Pont de la Concorde (1787).

 Early life

-Perronet was born in Suresnes, a suburb of Paris, the son of a Swiss Guardsman.
-At age 17 he entered the architectural practice of Jean Beausire, "first architect" to the city of Paris, as an apprentice.
-He was put in charge of the design and construction of Paris's grand sewer, embankment works and the maintenance of the banlieue's roads.
+Perronet was born in Suresnes, a suburb of Paris, on 8 October 1708.
+He was the son of David Perronet, a Swiss Guardsman from Château-d'Œx, and Marie Travers.
+His father later became a wine merchant and abjured Protestantism in 1709.
+At age 17, Perronet entered the architectural practice of Jean-Baptiste-Augustin Beausire, an engineer and maître des bâtiments to the city of Paris, as an apprentice.
+He was put in charge of the design and construction of Paris's grand sewer, embankment works, and the maintenance of the banlieue's roads.
 In 1735, he was named sous-ingénieur (under-engineer) to Alençon and in 1736 entered the Corps des ponts et chaussées.
 In 1737, he became sous-ingénieur, then engineer to the généralité of Alençon.

 Career

-In 1747, Perronet was named director of the Bureau des dessinateurs du Roi (Royal office of designers), which had also just put Daniel-Charles Trudaine in charge of producing maps and plans for the kingdom.
+In 1747, Perronet was named director of the Bureau des dessinateurs du Roi (Royal Office of Designers), which had also just put Daniel-Charles Trudaine in charge of producing maps and plans for the kingdom.
 This first École des ponts et chaussées was based in the hôtel Libéral Bruant in Paris.
-Perronet was given the task of training bridge and road engineers and of overseeing their work in the généralités in which they worked.
+Perronet was given the task of training bridge and road engineers and overseeing their work in the généralités in which they worked.
 The Bureau became the Bureau des élèves des ponts et chaussées, then in 1775 was renamed the École des ponts et chaussées.
-Its organiser, inspiration and teacher, Perronet was a true spiritual father to his students and used a new teaching method which seems very contemporary to modern eyes.
-During this time he became friends with the Swiss bridge-builder Charles Labelye.
+Perronet was to direct it for the rest of his life.
+As its organizer, inspiration, and teacher, Perronet was his students' spiritual father and used a new teaching method that seems very contemporary to modern eyes.
+During this time, he became friends with the Swiss bridge-builder Charles Labelye.

-He was named premier ingénieur du roi in 1763 and became a member of the associate of the Académie des sciences in 1765.
+In 1750, Perronet was promoted to inspector general (inspecteur général), and by 1763, he had become first engineer for bridges (Premier ingénieur du Roi).
+Perronet became a member of the Académie des sciences in 1765.
 Besides his bridges, between 1747 and 1791, 2500 km of roads were created or repaired under his direction.
 He also contributed the article Pompe à feu (fire-engine) to the Encyclopédie ou Dictionnaire raisonné des sciences, des arts et des métiers.

 In 1772, Perronet was elected a foreign member of the Royal Swedish Academy of Sciences.
-He died in Paris, aged 85.
+He died in Paris on 27 February 1794, aged 85.
 He was elected a Fellow of the Royal Society in 1788.